General Terms and Conditions

 No violation of third party rights and applicable law

 The contracting parties undertake not to publish any contributions that infringe the rights of third parties or the applicable law, in particular in contravention of copyright or trademark protection, or against morality.
 The contracting parties shall refrain from using trademarked words and internet addresses as their username (nickname).
-The publishing of, inter alia, offensive or false content, sending spam via the system to other users, and anti-competitive action, shall count as an offence against common decency, along with posting topics multiple times in CSC communities (prohibition of double posting), publishing third-party press articles in the CSC Communities without the author's consent, and advertising in the CSC Communities without express written consent of the provider.
+The publishing of, inter alia, offensive or false content, sending spam via the system to other users, and anti-competitive action, shall count as an offence against common decency, along with posting topics multiple times in the mentioned communities (prohibition of double posting), publishing third-party press articles in the mentioned Communities without the author's consent, and advertising in the mentioned Communities without express written consent of the provider.
 So-called surreptitious advertising such as, in particular, linking one's own homepage with, or without text, in one's signature, or within posts, also counts as offence against common decency.
-Homepage URLs and address or contact information may only be published in the CSC Communities user's profile.
+Homepage URLs and address or contact information may only be published in the mentioned Communities user's profile.

 Duty to audit

 The contracting parties undertake, before publishing, to check their posts and topics for content that the contracting parties do not wish to publish.
 Your contributions and topics can be captured by search engines and made accessible worldwide.
 Claims against the CSC for the deletion or correction of such search engine entries are excluded.